Too cold to play outside? Check out these local spots for indoor fun!

 For the little ones who aren’t in school yet, here are a few of my favorite activities.

 Sometimes kids don’t need anything more than a ball and a big open space!
 Seacoast United has a weekday Playtime Program at their indoor soccer facility in Hampton.
-Children up to age 5 take over a soccer field filled with all kinds of balls to kick, throw and roll with.
+Children up to age 5 take over a soccer field filled with all kinds of balls to kick, throw and roll with as well as a bounce house.
 Only $5 per child, $8 per family.
 Visit seacoastunited.com for more info.